A New Theory of Emotions

 Emotions are deeply influenced by cultural and social learning.
 Consider these examples from different cultures:

-• In German language the word “shaudenfreude” describes the pleasure derived from someone else’s misfortune
+• In German, the word “schadenfreude” describes the pleasure derived from someone else’s misfortune.

 Interoception and Emotional Awareness